inbasic/ignotifier/README.md

 * To translate ignotifier into your language head to [transifex.com](https://www.transifex.com/projects/p/gmail-notifier-addon) page.
 * After the translation is ready, insert the translated file in `/src.safariextension/_locales` folder
-* For Firefox to recognize the translation, you need to run the following commend in the root directory `node compile/convert.js -i src.safariextension/_locales/en/messages.json -o src.safariextension/locale/en.properties`
+* For Firefox to recognize the translation, you need to run the following commend in the root directory `node compile/convert.js`

-> This will convert the English JSON file into `en-US.properties` which is recognizable by Firefox.

 * Now compile the project as described above to have the localized version of ignotifier.

 ###How to try the precompiled latest version
 1. Select the right branch